 Mobility support

 For older adults with limited mobility, a caregiver experienced with mobility support can be very helpful.
 Such caregivers are familiar with the correct way to transfer a care recipient between the bed and wheelchair or other seating arrangements.
 Support and supervision with movement can help prevent injuries and accidents for those who are at high risk for falling, those who use a scooter, wheelchair, or walking aid, or those who require sitting to standing assistance.
-In addition, caregivers can help maintain a safe environment, keeping the living space free from clutter and tripping hazards.
+In addition, caregivers can help maintain a safe environment, keeping the living space free from clutter and tripping hazards, and even provide support with light exercise and OT/PT if needed.

 Specialized support

 In some cases, it might be necessary for a caregiver to have experience with a particular kind of care or special equipment.
-Some types of specialized support include memory care (Dementia or Alzheimer’s), hospice care, bedbound care, post-stroke care, support with limited range of motion, and familiarity with proper usage of a gait belt or lifting device to support mobility and transferring.
-In-home caregivers with these skills provide a valuable service in offering family members respite and covering gaps in home medical services.
+Some types of specialized support include memory care (dementia or Alzheimer’s), hospice care, bedbound care, post-stroke care, support with limited range of motion, and familiarity with proper usage of special equipment, such as a gait belt or lifting device to support mobility and transferring.
+In-home caregivers with these skills provide a valuable service in offering family members respite and covering gaps in care.

 Join us today!